XeoSpheric/swapi/README.md

 # SWAPI

 ## The Star Wars API

 Source code for [swapi.dev](https://swapi.dev)

 ## What happened to swapi.co?

 Unfortunately swapi.co is not maintained anymore.

 ## What is swapi.dev?

-An "unofficial" branch of "swapi", supported by @juriy
+An "unofficial" branch of "swapi", supported by @juriy.

-## Will it be updated?
-Original swapi project is built on Python/Django stack that is quite outdated by now.
-It would be a great exercise to rewrite it in cloud-native manner, but this requires time and effort.
-I'm looking into doing that.
-There's no timelines yet, since "swapi" stopped its existence quite suddenly.
-Suggestions and help are always welcome!
+## What is the goal?

+The goal of this branch is to provide a React port of the front-end and move the backend to Rust.

+## What is the timeline?

+I am hoping to complete the front-end one week from the branch creation.
+After that is complete I will be starting the Rust port.
+If the rust port is successful, I am going to test out creating the front-end with one of the Rust frameworks.